The Big Treehouse: History

 Michael Jurgensen, whose family owns the Shady Oak Campground, first conceived the project while a college student in spring 1983.
 He had six pallets of wood sent to Shady Oak Campground and started building by the side of a maple tree.
 By summer 1983 the first floor and part of the second floor was complete.
 He makes new additions each year.

+The maple tree at the center of the structure was significantly damaged during the August 2020 Midwest Derecho.
+The treehouse was dismantled in December 2023.

 In the media

 The tree house was featured during two of the half-hour anthology episodes of Iowa Public Television's series Iowa's Simple Pleasures – "Canoeing, Howell's Florals & Greenhouse, The Big Treehouse, Cedar Rapids Kernels" (S1Ep2) and "Excellent Exhibitions" (S3Ep7).
 Eric Dregni, in his 2006 book Midwest Marvels, wrote that "The Swiss Family Robinson could only dream of all the amenities in Jurgensen's never-ending treehouse".